Urehelonn/portfolio_liam/README.md

 - 11 Apr:
     - Fix header content, add router link to project as well;

+TODO: add the color guessing mini-game to portfolio.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).